About the Site

 What is the Thursday Night Group?

 The Thursday Night Group is the group that plays Tékumel in Barker’s basement every Thursday.
-In the 80s, a group of them published the fanzines The Imperial Military Journal and The Journal of Tekumel Affairs.
+Though the roster has changed over the years, this group has existed since EPT was published in the mid 1970s.
+In the 80s, they published the fanzines The Imperial Military Journal, em>The Journal of Tekumel Affairs, and The Imperial Courier with the Professor’s help.

 [Return to Top] | [Return to Topic]